 As parties hold talks, Union Cabinet recommends President's rule in Maharashtra

-accordance with the Constitution, (and therefore) has today submitted a report as contemplated by provision of Article

-356 of the Constitution," said a tweet from his office.
-The governor had turned to the NCP after the Shiv Sena could not prove that it had enough numbers.

-The Shiv Sena, which was trying to form a coalition government with the support of the NCP and the Congress, may move the Supreme Court against the governor's refusal to grant more time for government formation, party leaders indicated.
+The governor had turned to the NCP after the Shiv Sena could not prove it had enough numbers.
+An angry Shiv Sena, which was trying to cobble together a non-BJP government with support from the NCP and the Congress, moved the Supreme Court challenging the governor's decision on Monday to not grant it the three days to submit the letter of support for government formation in the state.

+In its petition, the party \Rtermed the decision "unconstitutional, unreasonable, discriminatory, capricious and mala fide".
 With 54 MLAs, the NCP is the third largest party after the BJP (105) and the Shiv Sena (56) in the 288-member House, where the halfway mark is 145.
 The Congress has 44 MLAs.

+The Congress was scathing too with its chief spokesperson Randeep Surjewala questioning the governor for the "arbitrary" allotment of time to the NCP, Shiv Sena and the BJP to prove support for government formation.
+"This is unashamedly dishonest & politically motivated," Surjewala said.

 Earlier in the day, Gandhi also held talks with the party's core team members A K Antony and Venugopal at her residence.
-Patel is also learnt to have held a telephonic conversation with Pawar over working out modalities with the NCP on government formation.
+Patel is also learnt to spoken to Pawar over working out modalities with the NCP on government formation.

 With power seemingly slipping out of his grasp, the ailing leader quoted poet Harivansh Rai Bachchan to reaffirm his party's resolve to succeed and not give up.
 "Lehron se dar kar nauka paar nahi hoti, himmat karne waalon ki kabhi haar nahi hoti" (the boat that qualms the waves never gets across, those who dare do not lose).